 - ½ cup chopped Heath bars

 - Beat the whipping cream and sugar in a chilled bowl until stiff peaks form.
-Set aside.
+Set aside to garnish the cake after adding the caramel topping.